 How to Send Multiple Vulnerabilities Manually to an Issue Tracking System

-If you send an Issue that has already been sent by someone else, or created automatically in JIRA, Netsparker Enterprise will not create a duplicate entry.
+If you send an Issue that has already been sent by someone else or created automatically, Netsparker Enterprise will not create a duplicate entry.

-- From the main menu, click Issues, then To Do.
+- From the main menu, select Issues > To Do.

 - Check the checkbox for each issue you want to send.

-- Click Send To and from the dropdown, select the relevant project.
+- Select Send To and from the drop-down, select the relevant project.

 - The issues are imported into your issue tracking system.

 For more information on managing issues in Netsparker Enterprise refer to Using the Netsparker Enterprise Web Vulnerability Tracking System.

 Tracking and Logs of Issues Sent to Issue Tracking System

 When a vulnerability is sent to your issue tracking system, Netsparker Enterprise creates a record in the Issue’s history, as illustrated.

 In our example, there are two records related to the integration: